 There are studies that look at multiple VIs (Khan et al., 2018), but they are then limited in the spatial extent of their investigation, in this case only looking at one field over the course of a season whereas ours covered 102 fields across 2 years.
 However, the study looked to convert an RGB image into a VI via the use of a CNN.
 They show that via their method, the RGB data performed better.
-This contradicts with our results where we used the calibrated spectral bands to construct the VI and resulted in all but the NDVI model performing better.
+This contradicts with our results where we used the calibrated spectral bands to construct the VI and resulted in all but the NDVI model performing better than the RGB data.

 4.4.2 Conclusions